berkbacalan/book-api/README.md

 Please mind that, except the User services you need to bearer token to make requests.

 BuyTheBook app uses JWT Token Based Authentication.

+## About the App Services

+You may use CRUD operations for book.
+Also you may sign up and login with JWT.
+There is a buy service for buying a book.
+At a time, you may buy one book.
+There is also recomendation service to get recommended books.